• Skip to main content

 • In different places, the mineral particles which make up the soil are derived from different types of rocks

-• Different plants and animal matter are present
+• Different plants and animal matter are present or have been present

 • Different processes of soil formation may have taken place, e.g. weathering or water erosion.